-The rules for the representation of numbers, quantities, units and values are given in ISO/IEC Directives, Part 2, 2018, Clause 9 and Annex B.
+The rules for the representation of numbers and values are given in ISO/IEC Directives, Part 2, 2021, Clause 9.

-In general, write numbers as words up to nine and use figures after that.
+In general, write numbers as words up to nine and use digits after that.
 However, exceptions can be made to improve readability.

 Be consistent within sentences, e.g. “Fill three flasks with liquid A and eleven flasks with liquid B”.